openstax/napkin-notes/kevin/ecosystems_to_ecosystem_mapping_alg.md

 Because content updates tend to be incremental and additive, this process can be largely (perhaps entirely) automated.

+It is possible that each `OX Tutor` use case will need its own custom
+`Ecosystems-to-Ecosystem Map` (`Es-to-E Map`), but it seems likely that at most a handful of maps could address all foreseeable needs.

+Because `Ecosystems` are bounded and immutable, all `Es-to-E Maps` can be computed
+(and inspected/verified) in advance, before a `Course`'s current `Ecosystem` is actually updated.

 ### `Course` Stats

 It will be necessary for `OX Tutor` to show a variety of summaries